tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 #### 3.4.1 Test Parameters in Reports (normative)

-When a Test is parameterized, and a value other than the default value is used for some `Parameter`, reports SHOULD identify the Tests using at least the Label (`rdfs:label`) for the Test class, in combination with the `Parameter` and the value of the `Argument` that replaced the `Parameter` in this specific case.
+When a Test is parameterized, and a value other than the default value is used for some `Parameter`, reports:
+* SHOULD identify the Tests using at least the Label (`rdfs:label`) for the Test class
+* SHOULD indicate the non-default parameterization by including:
+  * the `Parameter`, and
+  * the value of the `Argument` used for that `Parameter` in this specific execution.

-Values of `Parameters`, other than the defaults, SHOULD also be present in the `Response.comment`.
+* In addition, non-default `Parameters`, values, SHOULD also be included in the `Response.comment`.

 More normative guidance on Test `Parameters` can be found in the section [6.1 Parameters and Changing the Behavior of a Test (normative)](../implementers/index.md#61-parameters-and-changing-the-behavior-of-a-test-normative) of the [BDQ Implementer's Guide](../implementers/index.md).